insprintorob/product-manager/README.md

 ----
 - SOLID
 - TDD
-- MVC (custom built, not natively used by Slim as it only provides a router)
+- MVC (custom built, not natively used by Slim as it only provides a router.
+Controller and View layers are built from scratch)
 - PSR

 Framework